Bey: Turkish beys

+However, it is important to note that the title Bey, Baig or Begum, Begzada and Uç Bey are regarded as comparable to the European nobility with the title of Viscount, while Sancak-beys and Atabegs are considered to be of an equivalent rank to earls or counts in the context of European nobility.

 Beys elsewhere

 The title bey (بيه [beː]) was also called beyk or bek (بيك) – from Turkish beyg (بيـگ) – in North Africa, including Egypt.

 A bey could maintain a similar office within Arab states that broke away from the High Porte, such as Egypt and Sudan under the Muhammad Ali Dynasty, where it was a rank below pasha (maintained in two rank classes after 1922), and a title of courtesy for a pasha's son.

 Even much earlier, the virtual sovereign's title in Barbaresque North African 'regency' states was "Bey" (compare Dey).
 Notably in Tunis, the Husainid Dynasty used a whole series of title and styles including Bey: